Furnace Repair Checklist

 - Put in the new filter with the arrow motioning toward the heater to prevent damage.

-Flat filters need to be replaced once a month, while pleated filters should be used for around three months.
-You can also use a washable filter that will last about 10 years.
+Flat filters need to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you might have to put in a new filter more often.

 To make the process easier down the road, use a permanent writing tool on your furnace housing or ductwork to list the airflow direction and filter size.